crabmusket/eightyeight.github.io/_drafts/development-versus-deployment-docker-and-haskell.md

 Ah yes.
 Some projects might require specific binaries installed, like the `yesod` set of tools, or even your favourite editor, `ghc-mod`, etc.
-I do most of my Haskelling without any such tools, but if I _were_ going to use them, I'd make my own container to do so, which I could use in place of the vanilla container:
+I do most of my Haskelling without any such tools, and I edit in my host, not inside the container.
+But if I _were_ going to use them, I'd make my own container to do so, which I could use in place of the vanilla container:

     $ docker run -ti --rm -v $(pwd):/code eightyeight/hypothetical-yesod-container:7.10 bash

 This container would be built from a Dockerfile in its own directory elsewhere, not from this current project's Dockerfile.

-I'll admit this is a little bit of a weak solution - for instance, it'd be better to ensure that the version of `yesod devel` was the correct one specified in your project's Cabal file.
+I'll admit this is a little bit of a weak solution - for instance, it'd be better to ensure that the version of `yesod devel` was the correct one as specified in your project's Cabal file.
 My _tentative_ recommendation for this is to try to install all binaries in the Cabal sandbox, and set your path so that you can run them as usual.

-I've never tried this in a Haskell project, so I can't exactly sell this as a complete solution, but this is the approach I take to working on Node projects.
+I've never tried this in a Haskell project, so I can't exactly sell this as a complete solution, but this is the approach I take with Node projects.
 I avoid installing (e.g.) `gulp` globally, and instead create `npm` scripts that run `gulp` from the local `node_modules` folder.

 ## Just write your Dockerfile properly!